 The primary grapes used in prosecco red wine are merlot and Corvina Veronese.

 Prosecco red wine is made from the prosecco grape-Glera, similar to pinot noir and syrah.
-This similarity makes it a great choice for rosé fans who are looking for something richer and more complex than a glass of rosé.
+This similarity makes it a great choice for rosé fans looking for something richer and more complex than a glass of rosé.

 The primary grapes used in prosecco red wine are merlot and Corvina Veronese.
 These two varieties produce a full-bodied wine with robust flavors of black cherry, plum, vanilla, and tobacco leaf notes, to name just a few!